-In exceptional cases, if an MPP or PPM applicant is unable to secure qualifying official transcripts due to government prevention, institutional loss, or extreme personal hardship, the Enrollment Management Director has the authority to waive the transcript submission requirement and admit the student under a Conditional Admission status.
+In exceptional cases, if an applicant is unable to secure qualifying official transcripts due to government prevention, institutional loss, or extreme personal hardship, the Enrollment Management Director has the authority to waive the transcript submission requirement and admit the student under a Conditional Admission status.
 The applicant's special status allows for admission to the college pending successful completion of their initial two courses at 2.0 or above cumulative GPA.
 In addition, during their Online Orientation course, the students will take the English Placement Test.
 Students whose scores indicate the need for English remediation must register and pass the required remedial English course or courses prior to continuing in their program.
-The Conditional Admission exception is limited to no more than 5% of the students currently enrolled in the MPP or PPM programs.
+The Conditional Admission exception is limited to no more than 5% of the students currently enrolled in the college.